AriFordsham/GHCWiki/compiler-performance.md

 > allocation numbers could improve if `{resize,shrink}MutableByteArray#`
 > could be optimised to reallocate in-place more efficiently.

+The message then goes on to list exactly the nofib tests mentioned above.
+Given that there isn't a strong negative trend in runtime corresponding with these increased allocations, I'm leaning towards ignoring these for now.

 ## tests/perf/compiler\` results

 ### 7.6 vs 7.8